Structure-preserving numerical schemes for Lindblad equations

-A fundamental task is to efficiently and effectively simulate Lindblad equations numerically.
-Both deterministic and probabilistic numerical methods have been widely studied for Lindblad equations; see \secref{sec::review} for a brief review.
-One question is how to numerically simulate Lindblad equations while maintaining the physical structure of density matrices.
+For Lindblad equations, an important numerical problem is to design efficient and effective numerical schemes.
+Both deterministic, randomized, and quantum methods have been widely studied for Lindblad equations; see \secref{sec::review} for a comparative review on related deterministic schemes and \secref{sec::discussion} for discussions on randomized and quantum algorithms.
+For deterministic schemes, one understudied question is how to numerically simulate Lindblad equations while maintaining the physical structure of density matrices.
 It has been recently shown and emphasized by Riesch and Jirauschek \cite{riesch_analyzing_2019} that classical Runge-Kutta (RK) methods do not preserve the positivity of density matrices even for Hamiltonian evolution ($L_k = 0$ for all $k$ in \eqref{eqn::lb}).
-This motivates us to study and examine existing numerical methods for Lindblad equations, and it leads us to present and analyze a family of deterministic structure-preserving schemes for Lindblad equations (see \secref{sec::scheme} below), based on an idea in the work by Steinbach, Garraway, and Knight \cite{steinbach_high-order_1995}.
+Their work motivates and leads us to present and analyze a family of deterministic structure-preserving schemes for Lindblad equations (see \secref{sec::scheme} below), based on an idea in the work by Steinbach, Garraway, and Knight \cite{steinbach_high-order_1995}.